srowhani/mmlind.github.io/_posts/2016-02-11-Deep_Neural_Network_for_MNIST_Handwriting_Recognition.md

 ```

 In order to *initialize* a layer, we first need to know where each layer starts.
-Remember, since each layer has a different size, we cannot use a simple array references such as *network.layer[1]* to locate a layer.
+Remember, since each layer has a different size, we cannot use a simple array reference such as *network.layer[1]* to locate a layer.
-Instead, we use a single byte pointer and point it to the start of the network's layers *nn->layers*.
-From there, we move it forward by exactly the size of each layer which we had calculated before.
+Instead, I point a *single byte pointer* to the start of the network's layers *nn->layers* and move it forward by exactly the size of each layer.

-Then, we define for each layer some basics such as its *id*, its *weightPtr*, etc., and we add a reference to its original *LayerDefinition*.
+Then, I define for each layer some basics such as its *id*, its *weightPtr*, etc., and add a reference to its original *LayerDefinition*.
-This will become handy because througout the code we will need to access a layer's definition (remember? things like layer type, number of nodes, activation function, etc.) quite often.
+This will become handy because througout the code we will need to access a layer's definition quite often (remember? things like layer type, number of nodes, activation function, etc.).

-With this, though, we've only setup the *head* of the layer.
+Now, we've setup the *head* of the layer.
-What's missing is the structure underneath it, i.e. the columns inside this layer.
+What's missing is the structure underneath, i.e. the columns inside this layer.
 So that's what's next.